galaxyproject/planemo/docs/commands/tool_factory.rst

       --shed_tool_conf TEXT           Location of shed tools conf file for Galaxy.
       --shed_tool_path TEXT           Location of shed tools directory for Galaxy.
       --daemon                        Serve Galaxy process as a daemon.
-      --pid_file TEXT                 Location of pid file is executed with --daemon.
+      --pid_file PATH                 Location of pid file is executed with --daemon.
       --help                          Show this message and exit.